 SaaS time to value is more about time to basic value, long time to value, and time to exceed value.
 Focusing on customer relationships and helping them reach and surpass their goals, customer success is very much the team that drives TTV in SaaS.

 Any SaaS is as good as its internal procedures allow it to be.
-If your customers suffer as a result of poor internal communication or processes, they’ll quickly move towards the competition.
+If your customers suffer as a result of poor internal communication or processes, they’ll quickly move toward the competition.
 The frustration here is also directly proportional to how much money they spend on your product or service.

 - A plan to improve both internal and customer communication.